lucasas/will_paginate_mongoid/README.md

 Will Paginate Mongoid
 ========

-A simple gem that allows you use pagination using Mongoid
+A simple gem that allows you to use pagination with Mongoid
 ---------------------------------------------------------------------

 ### Why use this gem?

-Because will_paginate does not support mongoid `skip` and `limit` methods.
+Because will_paginate does not support the mongoid `skip` and `limit` methods.
-They just supports `paginate` method in `Array` class.
-So what it means?
+They just support the `paginate` method in the `Array` class.
+What does this mean?
-Will_Paginate, find all objects and after that cut the needed objects.
+Will_Paginate will find all the objects and then cut out the unneeded ones.
-It can cause performance problems when you have a lot of objects.
+This can cause performance problems when you have a lot of objects.

 ### How I install it?

-In your `Gemfile` use `gem "will_paginate_mongoid"` and run `bundle install`
+Add `gem "will_paginate_mongoid"` to your `Gemfile` and run `bundle install`

 or